aelkus/local-sensitivity-analysis/README.md

 This is obviously quite tedious to do by hand, particularly when one is doing very basic local sensitivity analysis sequentially on each parameter.
 Hence I wrote a tiny command line program for doing both equations at once.

-After downloading the script to a desired present working directory and cd'ing to that folder in their command line, the user inputs the following:
+After downloading the script to a desired present working directory and cd'ing to that folder in their command line terminal, the user inputs the following:

 python localSA.py --Pn *parameter name* --P *default parameter value* --Dp *parameter variance* --Cr *currency reference value* --Cp *upper currency value* --Cm *lower currency value*

-The program outputs the parameter name, default parameter value, paramater variance, and upper and lower sensitivity values to the command line.
+After the desired inputs are provided, the program outputs the parameter name, default parameter value, paramater variance, and upper and lower sensitivity values to the command line.

-Assuming your parameter name is "BallerStatus," your default parameter value is 100, you chose to vary it by 5, the upper model currency computed when BallerStatus is 105 is 800, and the lower model currency you got when you ran BallerStatus at parameter value 95 is 700, you would use this program as follows:
+Assuming your parameter name is "BallerStatus," your default parameter value is 100, you chose to vary it by 5, the upper model currency computed when BallerStatus is 105 is 702.83, and the lower model currency you got when you ran BallerStatus at parameter value 95 is 695.54, you would use this program as follows:

 python localSA.py --Pn BallerStatus --P 100 --Dp 5 --Cr 700 --Cp 702.83 --Cm 695.54